-This sounds distressing, it isn’t, I’m familiar with this landscape, my nihilist has been with me since the age of 9yrs.
-Fortunately, I’ve learnt to let her take the centre stage and rant.
+This sounds distressing, but it isn’t because I’m familiar with this landscape, my nihilist has been with me since the age of 9yrs.
+I’ve learnt to let her take the centre stage and rant.
 I sit back and listen with intrigue.
-The Nihilist is roused by a painful trigger in the outside world that unsettles my worldview.
+The Nihilist is usually roused by a painful trigger in the outside world that unsettles my worldview.

 A recent encounter (in my personal life) with a sadistic self-centred sociopath, propelled me into challenging the point of my existence.
 Their lack of compassion and apparent blatant pleasure gained when thrusting cruelty to others, crushed my now fragile belief that, ‘People are inherently good’